 Because of the age and isolated nature of the Charbonneau District, Keller Associates evaluated the water distribution system needs specific to the District service area.
 The single largest concern for the District area is the risk associated with an earthquake.
 An earthquake could easily disrupt the single pipeline service that feeds the District.
 Additionally, the Charbonneau tank that would service the District is at risk of settling during a major earthquake.
 Settling of the tank is not anticipated to result in a catastrophic failure and release of water, but it would result in loss of use of the reservoir.
-To address these risks, Keller Associates is recommending that a secondary pipeline be directionally bored under the Willamette River to service the Charbonneau District.
-Constructing this pipeline will also allow for the abandonment of the existing tank and booster station which are approximately 35 years old.
+To address these risks, Keller Associates evaluated tank rehabilitation and replacement options and investigated the possibility of a secondary supply pipeline under the Willamette River (refer to Section 3.3).
+Constructing the secondary pipeline appears to be the lowest cost and lowest risk alternative.
+The pipeline alternative will also allow for the abandonment of the existing tank and booster station which are approximately 35 years old.